KevinDayve/MultiModal-Reasoning/README.md

 ### Updates

+- 2025-02-27: vLLM trainer supports Qwen2.5-VL now, refer to `./src/scripts/run_grpo_vllm_qwen25vl.sh` for script and env update.
+- 2025-02-21: We write a [blog post](https://deepagent.notion.site/rlvr-in-vlms) summarizing the main findings and questions in our visual RLVR experimetns, check it out!
 - 2025-02-12: We fixed the batched decoding error.
 The orignial RL training scirpt now is 3x speeded up.
 - 2025-02-12: R1-V now supports vLLM to accelerate training (`pip install vllm==0.7.2` before use) and SFT.
 - 2025-02-11: R1-V now supports Qwen2.5-VL and [GEOQA](https://arxiv.org/abs/2312.11370) task.